rqlite/rqlite.io/content/en/docs/Guides/config/_index.md

 	<tr>
 		<td><code>--http-addr</code></td>
 		<td>HTTP server bind address.
 To enable HTTPS, set X.509 certificate and key.
-		    <br><br>This is the interface rqlited will listen on for API requests.
+		    <br><br>This is the interface rqlite will listen on for API requests.
 0.0.0.0 is an acceptable address and will mean that rqlited will listen on all interfaces.
 </td>
 	</tr>
 	<tr>